cypress-io/testing-workshop-cypress/slides/12-custom-commands/PITCHME.md

 +++

-Let's create a command to create a todo
+Let's write a custom command to create a todo

 ```js
 // instead of this